BernardLerring/TheOffice/README.md

 - [MentalFloss](https://www.mentalfloss.com/quizzes/13559/office-quiz-uk-edition) was used for some of the quiz questions.

-- [SitePoint](https://www.sitepoint.com/simple-javascript-quiz/) was used for the main quiz structure and code used on my site.
+- [SitePoint](https://www.sitepoint.com/simple-javascript-quiz/) was used for the main quiz structure and code used on my final site.

 ## Testing